-throws ArithmeticException

-Arithmetic Exception when the result does not fit in the normalized format.
-Returns add(long, int, AbsoluteTime)
+ArithmeticException when the result does not fit in the normalized format.

 A new AbsoluteTime object whose time is the normalization of this plus millis and nanos.

 Create a new object representing the result of adding millis and nanos to the values from this and normalizing the result.
 The result will have the same clock association as this.